 -

-The security policy of the Windows system blocks users from accessing the SMB file system with guest access permissions (Guest Auth).
+A security policy on the Windows system blocks guest access to the SMB file system.

 -